moov-io/ach/docs/calculating-effective-entry-date.md

 * **2nd Cutoff**: 2:45 p.m.
 ET
 * **3rd Cutoff**: 4:45 p.m.
 ET

 Files must be submitted before the last cutoff time to be eligible for same-day processing.
+At each cutoff the Federal Reserve processes uploaded files and distributes them to financial institutions.

 If a file is submitted after the last cutoff, entries that list the current banking day as their Effective Entry Date will be settled on the next banking day.